NANTAP Unveils Programme for National Delegates Convention EKO 2024

 Announcing the new date at a press conference held at Freedom Park, Lagos, Israel Eboh, the National President of NANTAP, assured stakeholders of an engaging and transformative gathering.

-Speaking on the theme, ‘Theatre, Politics, and National Development,’ Eboh emphasised the vital role of theatre in shaping national consciousness.
+While speaking on the theme ‘Theatre, Politics, and National Development,’ Eboh emphasised the vital role of theatre in shaping national consciousness.

 The convention will serve as a platform to discuss how the performing arts contribute to governance, civic engagement and national progress.